 I got out of the tent searching for my clothes to put back on.

 Rob and I were smiling all the way back to my house where he chose to discreetly park at the end of my block.

 “See you later?”
 I said, raising my eyebrows.

 He leaned in cupping my face giving me a kiss almost touching our tongues together.
 I walked into the house seeing my Mom in the front hallway dressed in her morning clothes.

 “Where you’ve been?”

 “Woke up early.
 Decided I wanted to go on an early morning run.”

 “Okay.
 That’s nice,” she said smiling.

-Rob and I were racking our brains figuring out how we could spend another night together until my Dad made an announcement that him and my Mom and Rob’s parents were all going away together.
-It just so happened that one of the ad agencies big accounts needed my father and Rob’s professional expertise at some fancy resort hotel; however, didn’t want to leave their wives at home so they all mutually decided to turn it into a working vacation.
+Rob and I were racking our brains figuring out how we could spend another night together until my Dad made an announcement that he and my Mom and Rob’s parents were all going away together.
+It just so happened that one of the ad agencies' big accounts needed my father and Rob’s professional expertise at some fancy resort hotel; however, didn’t want to leave their wives at home so they all mutually decided to turn it into a working vacation.
 It was the perfect opportunity.